zenkavi/NovelVsRepeated/fmri/analysis/01_level1/level1_notes.md

 ### Level 1 for binaryChoice task

-- 1 run per session so no need for level 2
+- 1 run per session.
+Each session has 100 trials with 40 RE and 60 HT (5 per each of the 12 HT stimuli for the subject)
 - Possible value regressors: [valueLeft_par, valueRight_par], [valueChosen_par, valueUnchosen_par], valChosenMinusUnchosen_par, valChosenPlusUnchosen_par
+  - Value regressors would have the onset and duration of stim
-- Other regressors: cross_ev, stim_ev, reward_ev, reward_par
+- Other regressors: cross_ev, stim_ev, reward_ev, reward_par, condition (HT vs RE), choice (correct vs incorrect)
+Questions:
+  - Does how the value regressor correlates with each voxel change across sessions?
+  - Does value regressor look different for HT vs RE trials?
+  - Does the value regressor's correlations with each voxel change differently depending on the condition?
+  - Should be able to model changes across sessions in a single model with interactions of the value and type regressors with session but you'd still want the (posthoc) maps for each case (session 1 + HT + value etc.) bold ~ value * stim_type * session

 ### Level 1 for yesNo task